Service delays

 You can cut back anything that comes over your side of the boundary.
 You should offer any clippings back to your neighbour as they belong to them.

-Once we have established that it is untidy land within the scope of the law, we will ask the owner to tidy the area.
+Once we've established that it's an untidy site within the scope of the law, we will ask the owner to tidy the area.

 We normally give the owner up to 28 days to confirm that the works needed will be completed and provide the start date.
 We will try and work with the owner to resolve the issue.